 Board Members’ Biographies

-Hi, I am Kathy Nuanes, one of the founders of Angels Unaware.
-I adopted my 13 month old niece Clarice, after my sister dead from AIDS in 1989; Clarice also had AIDS.
-In my desperate need to connect with others raising children with HIV/AIDS, Angels Unaware was formed; a nonprofit run 100% by volunteers designed to provide encouragement and support to children and their families living with HIV/AIDS.
-After Clarice died from AIDS related complications when she was six years old, I continued to support Angels Unaware and their biggest program Camp Ray-Ray; an annual free family camp in the Rocky Mountains.
-I have developed long lasting relationships with Angels Unaware families and volunteers that touch my soul and allow me gracefully a connection to those I have lost from AIDS.
-I remain involved with the local AIDS community because the story of living with AIDS is not over.
-This preventable disease continues to infect and shorten the lives of our babies, youth, and adults.
-I plan to continue to support Angels Unaware until there is no longer a need for this organization and AIDS is defeated.
+Kathy Nuanes, founder of Angels Unaware, past president, and is currently the office manager.
+Kathy adopted her 13 month old niece Clarice, after Kathy’s sister died in 1989 from AIDS; Clarice also had AIDS.
+In Kathy’s desperate need to connect with others raising children with HIV/AIDS, Angels Unaware was formed; a nonprofit run 100% by volunteers designed to provide encouragement and support to children and their families living with HIV/AIDS.
+After Clarice died when she was six year old from AIDS related complications, Kathy continued to support Angels Unaware and their biggest program Camp Ray-Ray an annual family camp in the Rocky Mountains.
+Kathy has developed long lasting relationships with Angels Unaware families and volunteers that touch her soul.
+She remains involved with the local HIV community because the story of living with HIV is not over.

-Laurie McNulty: My mom, Ellie McNulty was a long time board member and a silent behind the scenes volunteer for Angels Unaware and Camp Ray-Ray.
-In 1993 mom met Clarice a two-year old girl living with AIDS.
-Mom fell in love with the child and developed a close relationship with Clarice and her family.
-My mom saw first-hand the benefits of uniting families living with HIV/AIDS.
-She saw the support, encouragement and healing that occurred when families shared their HIV/AIDS journey.
+Laurie McNulty, President: Laurie’s mom, Ellie McNulty was a long time board member and a silent behind the scenes volunteer for Angels Unaware and Camp Ray-Ray.
+In 1993, Ellie met Clarice a two-year-old child living with AIDS.
+Ellie fell in love with Clarice and developed a close relationship with Clarice and her family.
+Ellie saw first-hand the benefits of uniting families living with HIV/AIDS.
+She saw the support, encouragement, and healing that occurred when families shared their HIV/AIDS journey.

-My mom would call the children with AIDS her “Little Darlings” and would embrace each child with as if they were her own grandchildren.
-In October 2010, my mom passed away.
-Angels Unaware named a break room at Camp Ray-Ray, Ellie’s Deli where kids go to get snacks, in memory of mom.
-I have taken my mom’s lead and replaced my mom on Angels Unaware board of directors.
-Sitting on the board, I see volunteers who give unending service to a cause that remains a hidden secret within our communities.
+Ellie would call the children with AIDS her “Little Darlings” and would embrace each child as if they were her own grandchildren.
+In October 2010, Ellie passed away.
+Angels Unaware named a breakroom at Camp Ray-Ray Ellie’s Deli in memory of Ellie where kids go to get snacks.
+Laurie has taken her mom’s lead and replaced her on Angels Unaware board of directors.
+Sitting on the board, Laurie see volunteers who give unending service to a cause that remains a hidden secret within our communities.